meaghanjones/get-github-info/README.md

 ## Setup/Installation Requirements
-1 Begin the installation by cloning the repository from github.
+Begin the installation by cloning the repository from github.
 ```
 $ git clone https://github.com/meaghanjones/date_suggester.git
 ```
-2 Install NPM and Bower dependencies
+Install NPM and Bower dependencies
 ```
 $npm install; bower install
 ```
-3 Build the projevt and start the server in the browser
+Build the project and start the server in the browser
 ```
 $gulp serve
 ```